hellpig/waffle-generator-and-optimal-solver/README.md

 Next steps...
 * Get frequency data for words of all lengths.
 Mathematica's (or WolframAlpha's??)
 WordFrequencyData[] could add frequencies to words_alpha.txt, but I don't have access to Mathematica.
 * Maybe I could make the code faster by placing words in the hardest locations first.
 For example, if it is time to place a horizontal word, and the leftmost vertical word has the letter *z* in it, place the horizontal word where the *z* is (if possible).
 I am not convinced that this would even be faster.
+* Insisting that a certain word be a pre-decided thing could be fun, and it probably wouldn't take much coding, though, for speed, you would want to place it first, which would make the coding more tricky (unless it is placed as the 0th word).

 # waffleGen2.py